Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 My other hiking boots, are a lighter more flexible pair, which I tend to use over late Spring across Summer into early Autumn.
-They’re lighter and a more flexible in the sole, so also nice for scrambling.
+They’re lighter and are more flexible in the sole, so also nice for scrambling.

-For light trail hiking in really good weather, and for casual day to day use, I am big fan of trail shoes.
+For light trail hiking in really good weather, and for casual day to day use, I am a big fan of trail shoes.
 They are very comfortable and I think they look great with a pair of jeans.

 So, the main point being, it really depends on what you need your hiking boots for, what type of hiking you will do, where you will hike, and how often.